 EU Commission action plan on sustainable finance

-The European Green Deal has announced a Renewed Sustainable Finance Strategy, which aims to ensure that financial systems support the transition towards sustainability in a context of recovery.
-The renewed strategy will build on the action plan and the work of the TEG.
-To inform the development of the renewed strategy, the Commission launched a consultation (deadline: 15 July).
+Under the European Green Deal, the Commission also announced a Renewed Sustainable Finance Strategy, which aims to ensure that financial systems support the transition towards sustainability in a context of recovery.
+The renewed strategy builds on the action plan and the work of the TEG.

-The TEG's mandate ends on 30 September 2020.
-Following the adoption of the Taxonomy Regulation in June 2020, the Commission launched a call for applications for members of the 'Platform on sustainable finance', as set out by the taxonomy (deadline: 16 July).
-The platform will be an advisory body, comprising a group of experts who will advise the Commission on the technical screening criteria for the EU Taxonomy, among other, as well as on sustainable finance more broadly.
+Following the adoption of the Taxonomy Regulation, the Commission launched a call for applications for members of the 'Platform on sustainable finance', as set out by the taxonomy.
+The Platform on sustainable finance is an advisory body, comprising a group of experts who advise the Commission on the technical screening criteria for the EU Taxonomy, as well as on sustainable finance more broadly.
+The TEG's mandate ended on 30 September 2020.

 On 28 February 2022, the Platform on sustainable finance published its final report on extending the existing EU taxonomy to include social objectives and the application of "minimum safeguards” (Article 18 of the Taxonomy).
 This followed a consultation on a draft report in the summer of 2021.
 The European Commission will review the recommendations and decide whether to go ahead.